webcompat/webcompat.com/CONTRIBUTING.md

 We use [Intern](http://theintern.io/) to run functional tests.

 > Note: This version is known to work with Firefox 50.1.0.
 If things aren't working with the current stable version of Firefox, please [file a bug!](https://github.com/webcompat/webcompat.com/issues/new)

+Be sure that you have installed local npm dependencies and run the build before trying to run functional tests - if not, you will notice problems with the css.
+[See dev env setup](#installing-grunt) for details.

 #### Installing Java